Super Bowl 2025 : Une finale explosive, un Kendrick Lamar en feu et la fin d’un règne !

 Even off the field, this Super Bowl was marked by strong moments.
 Taylor Swift, who came to support her partner Travis Kelce, was booed by part of the crowd when she appeared on the stadium screens.
 A surprising moment that immediately sparked reactions.

-A Super Bowl 2025 that will make history
+A 2025 Super Bowl that will make history

 With this perfectly executed revenge, the Eagles take control of the NFL, while the Chiefs must now reinvent themselves to hope to reach the top again.
-One thing is sure, next season promises to be exciting.
+One thing is certain, next season promises to be exciting.

 Le Radar